Scramjet911/Scramjet911/README.md

 ### Hi there 👋
+I am currently working on an expense tracking app and learning flutter along the way
 <!--
 **Scramjet911/Scramjet911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.